Find a Place to Stay

 Got what you need to get started on your search?
 Make sure you also remember to find a temporary place for your first week here while hunting.
 There’s a whole section of the NYU website on off-campus housing that provides a listing of short term stays and hotels you could stay at while looking.
 You can also check out short term places that are available in the city at Lease Break and Ditch the Space.

 And if you’re confused by any of the terms or vocabulary you’re seeing on these sites, know that you’re not alone.
-We’ve got you covered with a listing of common housing tips and terms.
+We’ve got you covered with a listing of common lease terms.

 Good apartments go quickly.
 Have your documents together so that if and when you find a place, you’ll have what you need to submit your application for the apartment.